dilettacal/nmt_seq2seq/README.md

 ## Code references
 **TODO**: Extend this part !!!!!!

-The code in this repository is partially based on this work by Luke Melas-Kyriazi: [Machine-Translation](https://lukemelas.github.io/machine-translation.html).
+The code in this repository is partially based on this blog post by Luke Melas-Kyriazi: [Machine-Translation](https://lukemelas.github.io/machine-translation.html).

 ## How to use the program